Jupemon/LinkitTV-TS/README.md

-## Explanation

-I remade [LinkitTV](https://github.com/Jupemon/LinkitTV) project i have previously made.
-But this time with Typescript and prettier code.
+This is a remake of [LinkitTV](https://github.com/Jupemon/LinkitTV) project i have previously made.

 # Linkit TV